eezstreet/SWATEliteForce/README.md

 ### ALL CHANGES ###
 - Added ironsights to most weapons; several weapons have had their first person weapon model tweaked to have right-side faces and other improvements.
 - Added broad-secure commands (SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, DISABLE ALL)
-- Added first person weapon inertia (weapon sways with movement)
+- Added first person weapon inertia (weapon sways with movement).
+Disabled by default, enable through Game Controls in Settings.
 - Added Suppressed M4A1
 - Added Suppressed G36C
 - Added Suppressed UMP
+- Added M1Super90
 - Added S10 Helmet
-- Added Breaching Shotgun as a weapon (M870 Breaching).
-The M870 Breaching will always breach a door 100% of the time regardless of its material.
+- Added M870 Breaching.
+It will always breach a door 100% of the time.
 - Added Wedge 3-Pack, CS Gas 3-Pack, Flashbang 3-Pack, and Stinger 3-Pack.
 - Lightsticks are now treated the same as grenades, instead of being an instant-use item.
 - C2 is now considered a tactical item.
 - Breaching tab removed; sixth tactical slot added.
 - Added frangible breaching ammo for all shotguns.
 Frangible breaching ammo is guaranteed to never overpenetrate a door and is better against unarmored targets than the comparable Sabot Slug.
 - AI will now drop lightsticks as they clear rooms.
+- Improved textures for MP5, UMP, M870, M870 Less Lethal, MP5SSD6 and G36K
 - The Gas Mask has been renamed Respirator and no longer restricts your field of view.
 - Tactical items (grenades, wedges, lightsticks, C2) now show the number of items left when equipped.
 - Rewrote the voting code from scratch.
 No longer allowed to vote for gametype; can vote to end current map or to go to next map.